Oneo64/Starlattice/Technology/MetalsAndCrystals.md

 Graltite is a soft grey metal used for making computer chips.

 ## Crystals
+#### Distintite
-Distinite (Beatiful white and green crystal)
+Distintite is a white and green crystal.

+#### Nalastite
-Nalastite (Beautiful purple and blue crystal) Quastarine (Beautiful glowing purple crystal)
+Nalastite is a purple and blue crystal.

+#### Quastarine
+Quastarine is a beautiful purple crystal that glows.

+#### Morigalt
-Morigalt (Beautiful green and yellow crystal)
+Morigalt is a beautiful green and yellow crystal.

+#### Korin
-Korin (Beautiful deep blue crystal)
+Korin is a beautiful, deep blue crystal.

+#### Illisinion
-Illisinion (Beautiful brightly white crystal with traces of gold)
+Illisinion is a beautiful white crystal that has a bright glint and streaks of gold inside.

 ## Magic Crystals
 #### Mrokek